 Dr. Seligman measures optimism by examining the "explanatory style" people use when talking to themselves about negative events in life.
 Pessimists will perceive such events as being permanent "It's always going to be like this," pervasive "It's going to undermine every aspect of my life," and personal "It's my fault."
 Optimists will view the same events as being temporary, specific and external.

-What does all this have to do with interviewing and Management Team Consultants, Inc.?
+What does all this have to do with Effective Interviewing!®?
 We are collaborating on an exclusive basis with Dr. Seligman, and creating ways to integrate our behavioral-based selection interviewing techniques with his methodology for measuring optimism.
-From our list of sixty behavioral qualities, Dr. Seligman has selected a dozen qualities which match up with the trait of optimism.
+From our list of forty-eight behavioral competencies, Dr. Seligman has selected a dozen competencies which match up with the trait of optimism.
 Interviewers can now use our specific questions to probe for a deeper understanding of these behavioral qualities.
 All optimists are not the same and it's critical to match a given skill set with the demands of a specific job.
 This way the right kind of optimist for the job can be selected.

 And by the way, being a pessimist is not all bad news.
 While optimists are sought for jobs in sales, brokering, deal making and other highly competitive and high burn-out jobs, pessimists have their place too.
 Because pessimists see reality more accurately than optimists, they are better suited for jobs in design and safety engineering, financial control, accounting, and law (but not litigation).

 We're optimistic about the importance of this area of assessment.
-Let us hear from you if you'd like to know more about our work with Dr. Seligman around optimism and behavioral-based interviewing.
+Let us hear from you if you'd like to know more about our work with Dr. Seligman around optimism and behavioral-based interviewing training.